You are here: Urology Textbook > Anatomy > Testes

 Ramus genitalis from the genitofemoral nerve: originates from the lumbar plexus (L1–2) and passes through the inguinal canal.
 It supplies the scrotal skin, cremasteric muscle and tunica dartos.

-Ilioinguinal nerve: originates from the lumbar plexus (L1) and supplies the scrotal skin, penis, groin and medial thigh.
+Ilioinguinal nerve: originates from the lumbar plexus (L1) and supplies the scrotal skin, penis, groin, and medial thigh.

-Hull of the spermatic cord:
+The hull of the spermatic cord:

 |Erection of the Penis||Index||Testis Histology|